AleksHolland84/Lego_vault/README.md

 ```

 Before we can run the server, we need to create (or download) a ```.env``` file.
 This file contains our pin number and should be formatted like so; `pin='1234'`.
 The project contains an app.py file, which is the Lego Vault server.
-Run it with the following command:
+Run it with the following command[^1]:

 ```
-flask run --host=0.0.0.0
+flaks --app app run --host=0.0.0.0 flask run --host=0.0.0.0
 ```
+[^1]: If debug is set to True it returns some errors with the LEGO Buildhat serinterface.py.
+  So you need to run the script without debug off!

 Now that the Bank Vault Server is running, you can open a browser window on a computer connected to the same network as the Raspberry Pi, go to the ipaddress for the Pi and the correct port (5000).
 Eg. `http://10.80.211.100:5000` or `http://192.168.0.100:5000`.
 You should be presentated with a keypad.
 Press the 4 numbers and then # to send the pin code.
 If the correct pin code is pressed, it should print "ACCESS" and open the lock on the vault.